Our Team

 Karen Haines is of Ojibway ancestry and is a member of the Sandy Bay First Nation in Manitoba.
 She has worked in administration and finance for 30 years.
 Karen started her career within her community until 2006, then joined Dakota Ojibway Tribal Council.
 She brings her experience with Band administration, as well as her time working with the DOTC Executive and Community Chiefs at the Tribal Council.

-As well as her duties with the MFNPS and FNCPA, Karen has also contributed her personal time with several committees in her community (Sandy Bay Treaty Days, Pow Wow, All Nations Tribal Days) as well as participating with other associations when requested, and traditional ceremony.
-She is a professional coordinator and has 30-years’ experience coordinating events, conferences, and is an amateur photographer.
+Karen has also contributed her personal time with several committees in her community (Sandy Bay Treaty Days, Pow Wow, All Nations Tribal Days) as well as participating with other associations when requested, and traditional ceremony.
+She is a professional coordinator and has 30 years’ experience coordinating events and conferences, and is an amateur photographer.

 Email: [email protected]